mintel/GitlabRSSSync/README.md

 Two metrics (above and beyond what are exposed by the Go Prometheus library) are exposed on :8080/metrics
 * last_run_time - The time of the last feed checks, useful for creating alerts to check for successful runs.
 * issues_created - The total number of issues created in Gitlab, useful to check for runaways.

+## Healthz Endpoint
+A /healthz endpoint is exposed on :8081/healthz which will fail if it is unable to connect to Redis.

 ## Example Issues
 ### GKE Release Notes